lightbend/kafka-streams-scala/README.md

 ## Running the Tests

-The library comes with an ambedded Kafka server.
+The library comes with an embedded Kafka server.
 To run the tests, simply run `sbt testOnly` and all tests will run on the local embedded server.

 ## Type Inference and Composition